-7. Home-lab problems: Workshop instructors would like to help you with your own problems.
+- 5. Networking Night: Thanks to the generous support of Bruker, all attendees and instructors are invited to a group dinner.
+This will take place starting at approximately 6 PM on Saturday, June 21.
+Details about location will be shared during the workshop. - 7.
+Home-lab problems: Workshop instructors would like to help you with your own problems.
 We can best do this if you provide us with your data ahead of time, including data collection image frames.
-We know that these can be large file/folders, so please contact Louise to discuss logistics.
-Please note that our instructors will treat any shared data with confidentiality.

-8. Participant Presentations: All participants are asked to prepare a short (five slides minimum; five minutes maximum) presentation about something that they learned during the workshop.
-Presentations will take place on Saturday, June 1.
+Please note that our instructors will treat any shared data with confidentiality. - 8.
+Participant Presentations: All participants are asked to prepare a short (five slides and five minutes maximum) presentation about something that they learned during the workshop.
+Presentations will take place on Tuesday, June 24.
 Please consider these presentations to be a celebration of knowledge; the intent is for everyone (participants and instructors) to reflect on learning and growth.
-For participants, a final presentation is required for a letter of completion to be issued.

-9. Intellectual Property and Lecture Recording: The educational materials developed for this course, including, but not limited to, lecture notes and slides, handout materials, and any materials linked in the program are the intellectual property of the course instructors or others who have been noted.
+For participants, a final presentation is required for a letter of completion to be issued. - 9.
+Intellectual Property and Lecture Recording: The educational materials developed for this course, including, but not limited to, lecture notes and slides, handout materials, and any materials linked in the program are the intellectual property of the course instructors or others who have been noted.
 These materials have been developed for student use only and they are not intended for wider dissemination and/or communication.
 Posting or providing unauthorized audio, video, or textual material of course content to third-party websites violates instructors' intellectual property rights, and the Canadian Copyright Act.
 Recording lectures in any way is prohibited in this course unless specific permission has been granted by instructors.
 (Policies based on guidelines from Wilfrid Laurier University.)

-CCCW2024 Pre-Workshop Activities
+CCCW2025 Pre-Workshop Activities